In situ visualization of regional-scale natural hazards with Galaxy and Material Point Method: Study Detail

 We use a single connection between the root processes of MPM and Galaxy to control the overall process.
 When Galaxy is launched, its root process creates a master server socket and waits for the simulation's root process to connect.
 Each worker process opens a server socket and waits for zero or more simulation workers to connect.

-Periodically, the MPM root process (at its synchronization point) attempts to connect to this server based on a host/port pair given in its configuration file (we generally leave this as localhost/1900 and use an SSH tunnel to connect that local port to wherever the Galaxy root process is running).
+Periodically, the MPM root process (at its synchronization point) attempts to connect to this server via a socket.
 A small amount of control information is passed when the connection is established, including a list of host/port pairs for listening Galaxy worker processes and the number of MPM worker processes transferring data.
 This lets each MPM worker know where to send its data, and each Galaxy worker knows how many connections to expect.
 Data transfer occurs in parallel, and MPM continues when the transfers are complete.